GaijinEntertainment/daScript/doc/source/reference/language/macros.rst

 It's only called to non-generic functions or instances of the generic functions.
 ``finish`` is typically used to register functions, notify C++ code, etc.
 Function is fully defined and inferred, and can no longer be modified.

+``isSpecialized`` must return true, if the particular function matching is governed by contracts.
+In that case ``isCompatible`` will be called, and result taken into account.

+``isCompatible`` returns true, if specialized function is compatible with arguments.
+If function is not compatible, errors field must be specified.

 Lets review the following example from `ast_boost` of how ``macro`` annotation is implemented::